About Work Experience Contact

 Redesigned product pageAfter

 For architects and specifiers, the data is the product.
-Hiding it behind tabs was a fundamental misunderstanding of the user - not a design problem, a mental model problem.
+Hiding it behind tabs was a fundamental misunderstanding of the user.
+Showing price ranges for a distributor-only brand actively undermined trust.

 07